-As of December 26, 2021, the Company has general business tax credits of \$25.2 million expiring in 2037 through 2043.
+As of December 31, 2023, the Company has general business tax credits of \$25.4 million expiring from 2038 through 2044.

 Deferred tax assets are reduced by a valuation allowance if, based on the weight of the available evidence, it is more likely than not that some or all of the deferred taxes will not be realized.
 Both positive and negative evidence is considered in forming management's judgment as to whether a valuation allowance is appropriate, and more weight is given to evidence that can be objectively verified.
 The tax benefits relating to any reversal of the valuation allowance on the deferred tax assets would be recognized as a reduction of future income tax expense.
-The Company believes that it will realize all of the deferred tax assets.
+As of December 31, 2023, the Company believes that it will realize all of its deferred tax assets.
 Therefore, no valuation allowance has been recorded.

 On March 27, 2020, the Coronavirus Aid, Relief and Economic Security Act ("CARES Act") temporarily restored the ability to carryback net operating losses ("NOL") originating in 2018, 2019 and 2020 to offset taxable income in the five preceding years and eliminated the 80% taxable income limitation on such net operating loss deductions if utilized before 2021.
 Additionally, the CARES Act included an administrative correction of the depreciation recovery period for qualified improvement property ("QIP"), including certain restaurant leasehold improvement costs, that resulted in the acceleration of depreciation on these assets retroactive to 2018.
 The Company filed for a refund of overpaid taxes with regards to credits carried back to those years.
+The Company received the refund related to the 2015 Form 1120X of \$0.24 million in August 2023 and the refund related to the 2016 Form 1120X refund of \$0.45 million refund remains outstanding.